Learn About Our Walk-In Process

 Identifying Psychological Symptoms of Tramadol Withdrawal

-• Anxiety and panic attacks: The sudden absence of tramadol in the system can trigger intense feelings of anxiety or episodes of panic.
+• Anxiety and panic attacks: The sudden absence of Tramadol in the system can trigger intense feelings of anxiety or episodes of panic.

 • Depression: Tramadol withdrawal can lead to depressive symptoms, which may include feelings of hopelessness, sadness, and a lack of interest in activities once enjoyed.